mandipat/ML-Model-Deployment-Healthcare/README.md

 This repository contains two end-to-end machine learning projects focused on health prediction: **Breast Cancer Prediction** and **Coronary Heart Disease (CHD) Prediction**.
 Both projects use machine learning pipelines to automate key tasks such as data preprocessing, model training, evaluation, and deployment.
 The pipelines are deployed on **Google Cloud Platform (GCP)** using **Vertex AI**, with **Apache Airflow** used to automate the workflow.

 Each project has a detailed description available in the respective project folders.
-The pipelines are scalable and ready for production use in healthcare prediction tasks.

 ---